Other Procedures

 18(2).

-• The letter of offer is prepared for shareholders
+• The letter of offer is prepared for shareholders.

-• Whose names appear in the register of members as on the identified date
+• It must be sent to shareholders whose names appear in the register of members as on the identified date.

-• The timing for dispatch depends on SEBI’s response.
+• The timing for dispatch depends on SEBI’s response..

 • If the Securities and Exchange Board of India gives comments:

-• Then the dispatch within 7 working days from receipt of comments.
+1. Then the dispatch within 7 working days from receipt of comments.

 • If SEBI gives no comments: dispatch within 7 working days from expiry of the specified period under regulation 16(4).